vitessio/website/content/en/docs/15.0/reference/vtorc/running_with_vtop.md

 ## Compatibility

-v15 version of VTOrc is incompatible with 2.7.* versions of VTop and v14 version of VTOrc is incompatible with 2.8.* versions of VTOrc.
+v15 version of VTOrc is incompatible with 2.7.* versions of Vitess Operator and v14 version of VTOrc is incompatible with 2.8.* versions of VTOrc.
-So when the users upgrade from 2.7.* version of VTop to 2.8.*, they should also update their deployment of VTOrc.
+So when the users upgrade from 2.7.* version of Vitess Operator to 2.8.*, they should also update their deployment of VTOrc.

-## Configuring VTOrc in VTop
+## Configuring VTOrc in Vitess Operator

 The VTOrc can be configured to run for a given keyspace by specifying the `vitessOrchestrator` specification as part of the `keyspace` spec.
 Resource limits and requests can be specified as part of the configuration and the default behaviour of VTOrc can be changed by specifying any